 Revenue and Scale

-Starting to charge people and scale the product basically requires all your team’s competencies, especially the “Business and Strategy” to do feature prioritization right and product strategy.
+Starting to charge people and scale the product basically requires all your team’s competencies, especially the “Business and Strategy” for product feature prioritization.
+Don’t hesitate to read our article about prioritization techniques to learn more.

 You need different competencies as you go through on the product lifecycle stages.